 After carefully considering the Nobleman’s words, the King received Divine illumination.
 After a short time passed, he selected a new spinner who stirred up great excitement in the castle.
 She went on to become a top spinster, gaining membership in the prestigious Knight’s Club three years straight.
 Her excellent yarn was even featured on QVC (the Queen’s Vassar-Cottar outdoor marketplace).

-This may sound like a fairy tale, but in the year 2019 with the unemployment rate among VP leaders at record lows, the land of the Purple Squirrel exists, and even prospers, in many organizations that believe snagging that absolutely perfect ecommerce leader candidate is the ultimate measure of recruiting success.
+This may sound like a fairy tale, but in the year 2021 the land of the Purple Squirrel still exists, and even prospers, in many organizations that believe snagging that absolutely perfect ecommerce leader candidate is the ultimate measure of recruiting success.
 It isn’t.
-As a leading ecommerce leader recruiter, I am a firm believer of the 80/20 rule.
+As a veteran ecommerce leader recruiter, I am a firm believer of the 80/20 rule.
 Look for 80% skills, the rest are mission critical attributes that in your particular culture will mean the difference between an average spinner and a great one.

 Let’s have a conversation about how I can help you identify the best spinners in the Land.